Reviewed & Updated 05/07/2023

 4.1.
 Expenditure on revenue items may be authorised up to the amounts included for that class of expenditure in the approved budget.
 This authority is to be determined by:

-• the Council for all items over £10,000;
+a) the Council for all items over £10,000;

 c) the Clerk, Deputy Clerk (RFO) and / or Operations Manager in consultation with Chairman of Council or Chairman of the appropriate committee, for any items below £5,000; or

 Such authority is to be evidenced by a Minute or by an authorisation slip duly signed by the Clerk, and where necessary also by verbal authorisation by the appropriate Chairman.